-Google Revealed 8 Secret National Security Letters From The FBIIn Google / News
+Google Revealed 8 Secret National Security Letters From The FBI

 For the time, Google has shared the eight notices or National Security Letters (NSLs) it received from the FBI.
 These eight letters, dated from 2010 to 2015, were posted online on Tuesday with the minor redactions, after the federal government lifted the restrictions normally associated with the NSLs.
 All these eight letters cite authority under the Title 18 section 2079 of the US code, used for the domestic internet surveillance.